Christine Darby // Published: August 2019 // Updated: June 2025

 What is Google Search Console?

+Search Console is different from Google Analytics, which shows you how visitors use your site.
+GSC shows how visitors find your site in the first place.
 To take full advantage of Google Search Console, you first must verify ownership of a site.

-What is Squarespace Search Keywords?
+What is Squarespace’s Search Keywords?

-Squarespace Search Keywords is an integration with Google Search Console (GSC) for site verification.
+Squarespace’s “Search Keywords” is an integration with Google Search Console (GSC) for site verification.
 You’ll find the Search Keywords panel in your website’s Analytics section.
 If connected, this panel pulls in a high-level view of Google Search Console data.

-The Squarespace Search Keywords panel only displays your top 200 Google queries, based primarily on the number of clicks and secondarily on impressions.
+• Limited data visibility: The Squarespace Search Keywords panel only displays your top 200 Google queries, based primarily on the number of clicks and secondarily on impressions.
 All other queries are aggregated into a single result labeled “other,” but most sites need more granular data for strategic SEO work.

-There is no meaningful way to sort and analyze GSC data within Squarespace.
+• No data analysis tools: There’s no meaningful way to sort and analyze GSC data within Squarespace.

-Tip: If an SEO consultant or agency is helping your business, there is no reason they should use or want to use “Squarespace Search Keywords.”
-If a business owner wants to use the Squarespace integration, they should establish the connection with their Google account.
+Pro Tip: If an SEO consultant or agency is helping you, there is no reason they need to use the Squarespace<>GSC sync.
+If a business owner chooses to use the integration, they should establish the connection with their own Google account.
 Other users can be added to GSC with the appropriate permissions assigned by the business owner.

 Follow the steps below to properly verify a website on Google Search Console.
-If needed, learn how to fully remove a Squarespace connection below.

 Verify Your Site on Google Search Console